Wingstop (WING) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the restaurant chain had lost 2.4% over the past month, lagging the Retail-Wholesale sector's gain of 4.39% and the S&P 500's gain of 3.58% in that time.
+Coming into today, shares of the restaurant chain had lost 5.6% in the past month.
+In that same time, the Retail-Wholesale sector gained 3.93%, while the S&P 500 gained 5.14%.

-Investors will be hoping for strength from Wingstop as it approaches its next earnings release, which is expected to be August 2, 2023.
+Wingstop will be looking to display strength as it nears its next earnings release, which is expected to be August 2, 2023.
 On that day, Wingstop is projected to report earnings of $0.51 per share, which would represent year-over-year growth of 13.33%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $104.79 million, up 25.08% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $104.88 million, up 25.19% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.16 per share and revenue of $427.85 million, which would represent changes of +16.76% and +19.67%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.16 per share and revenue of $428.12 million.
+These totals would mark changes of +16.76% and +19.75%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Wingstop.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Wingstop.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.46% higher within the past month.
-Wingstop is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.46% higher.
+Wingstop currently has a Zacks Rank of #2 (Buy).

-Investors should also note Wingstop's current valuation metrics, including its Forward P/E ratio of 86.68.
-Its industry sports an average Forward P/E of 24.98, so we one might conclude that Wingstop is trading at a premium comparatively.
+Valuation is also important, so investors should note that Wingstop has a Forward P/E ratio of 85.75 right now.
+For comparison, its industry has an average Forward P/E of 23.91, which means Wingstop is trading at a premium to the group.

-We can also see that WING currently has a PEG ratio of 4.33.
+Also, we should mention that WING has a PEG ratio of 4.29.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Restaurants industry currently had an average PEG ratio of 2.01 as of yesterday's close.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 1.96 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.